voluntarily/vly2/docs/VP-1702 2021 Package updates.md

 We were using two slug libraries. update and only use slug.

+## Testing

+### mongodb-memory-server

+In many of the server side tests we want to create, populate and work with a mongodb.
+The mongodb-memory-server allows us to run many parallel copies of the database each on a new port and isolated memory.
+Previously we wrapped this in a class that had to be created and used in each test.

+This has been updated and is now simpler to use. include mockMongo in the test file. and add test.before and after calls to the exported functions.

+        import { startMongo, stopMongo } from '../../../util/useMongo'
+        test.before('before connect to database', startMongo)
+        test.after.always(stopMongo)

+This ensures that all tests using the database are starting and stopping in the same way.
+Also a cleaner init removes some mongo db warnings and makes the tests quieter.
 ## Home Page

 * fix tab update with useEffect